 1 Introduction

 Machine building is a core competency for an industrial society, and is becoming increasingly democratized.
 For decades, manufacturers have used digital fabrication1 to build products in large and small volumes.
 More recently even small engineering firms are using machines to prototype designs in house, build automation equipment and tooling, and to perform process-specific tasks and tests.
-Alongside these engineers we find scientists, (Subbaraman et al. 2024) (Politi et al. 2023), STEM educators (Gershenfeld 2012) (Blikstein 2013) (Jacobs and Peek 2020), craftspeople (Rutter and Gershenfeld 2022), and autodidacts who all use (and develop) machines to learn - about our world, about maths and artistry, and about their ability to change the world while participating in our material economy.
+Alongside these engineers we find scientists, (2024) (2023), STEM educators (2012) (2013) (2020), craftspeople (2022), and autodidacts who all use (and develop) machines to learn - about our world, about maths and artistry, and about their ability to change the world while participating in our material economy.

 Figure 1.1: Machine systems that were originally developed to toil in factories are escaping: we find them now in the classroom, the laboratory, and in small prototyping firms.
 In each of these contexts we need controllers developed for flexibility, adaptability, and inspectability.